abhir9/voteapp/README.md

 ---
 ## Description

-Suffragium is a real time voting app where you can create your poll and get results instantly visualizing data in a way you've never done before!
-Suffragium is the best way to vote any quick decision and get the results at your hands.
+voteapp is a real time voting app where you can create your poll and get results instantly visualizing data in a way you've never done before! voteapp is the best way to vote any quick decision and get the results at your hands.

 ---